rbachawal/project1/cortexstyle.md

           (mask << (bits & 0xf)) /* not (mask << bits & 0xf) */

   * Use assertions freely to verify state invariants.
-An asserted expression should have no side-effects;
+An asserted the expression should have no side effects;

   * Factor common code.
 Always prefer creating a common helper function to copying code